nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop-errorhandling.md

 summary: Implementation guidance for error handling
 ---

-The error handling approach defined below closely follows the approach implemented within GPConnect and the Spine Core FHIR API Framework, based on FHIR STU3.
+The error handling approach defined below follows the approach implemented within GPConnect and the Spine Core FHIR API Framework, based on FHIR STU3.

 Guidance for error handling within a FHIR R4 implementation may differ.
 Refer to [FHIR R4 UK Core](https://simplifier.net/UKCore) documentation when available.